 The Council will continue to act as the accountable body for receiving pooled funding, which will be paid to partners on the basis of agreed allocations to specific outcomes, as outlined in the block sections.
-This includes pooling of funding for Connexions Derbyshire who have agreed to make available 28% of its funding through Derby's LAA, with the remaining 72% contributing to the Derbyshire LAA.
+This includes pooling of funding for Connexions Derbyshire which has made available 28% of its funding through Derby's LAA, with the remaining 72% contributing to the Derbyshire LAA.